spapas/django-generic-scaffold/README.rst

 * To set the permissions you have to set the ``permissions`` attribute to a dictionary of callables.
 The keys of that dictionary should be ``list, detail, update, create`` or ``delete`` while the values should be callables like ``login_required`` or ``permission_required('permission')`` etc.
 * To configure the template names explicitly, use ``action_template_name``.

-Finally, for any other configuration of the generated class based views you'll need to define mixins that will be passed to the generated CBV classes as a list using the option ``action_mixins`` (again action is either ``list, detail``, etc).
+For any other configuration of the generated class based views you'll need to define mixins that will be passed to the generated CBV classes as a list using the option ``action_mixins`` (again action is either ``list, detail``, etc).

 Using mixins you can do whatever you want to your resulting CBV classes -- also, by forcing you to use mixins django-generic-scaffold will help you follow bet code practices (DRY).

+However, sometimes mixins are not enough and you may need to completely override the parent Views to use something else.
+For this, you may set the ``action_view_class`` property to your own parent class view (i.e ``list_view_class = OverridenListView``).

 API and template tags
 =====================